sipcapture/homer-app/README.md

 This projects provides the Front-End and Back-End components of Homer 7.x and higher

 ## WARNING
 This is a beta release mostly intended for developers.
-Please refer to the Docker containers and Installation guides to try Homer 7.x

 <img src="http://i.imgur.com/9AN08au.gif" width=100% height=50 >